|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | Our Contributors | Press | Contact Us|

 While at first glance Nevers lacks the charm of many of the wine towns and villages of Burgundy, it has several different aspects on offer by way of relief.
 Bombed by the British during the second World War, the town centre is rather a hotch-potch but there is a good shopping centre, scenic waterways and plenty of open countryside to attract.
 This is the administrative centre for the Nièvre department.

 The history of the town, and in fact the whole of France can be traced through the pottery it is famous for, faïence.
 From Italian origins, this heavily patterned china depicts scenes from the ancien régime, to the Revolution in miniature on plates and ornaments.
 The Montagnon factory, Du Bout du Monde, founded in 1648, still carries on the traditions of generations.
 If you follow Le Fil Bleu, the blue line painted on the pavement from the Palais Ducal down Rue du 14 Juillet, it will lead you to the pottery quarter of town.
+Now a significant collection is on view at the Musée de la Faïence de Nevers in the beautifully renovated Abbaye de Notre Dame.
+This decorative arts centre should be on your 'must visit' list.

 The famous faïence china